Meshak Williams: Kansas State

 After two years at community college, Williams enrolled at Kansas State in 2011.
 As a junior, he recorded 28 tackles, including 10 for loss and seven sacks to go along with a forced fumble and a recovery.
 He was tied for sixth in the Big 12 in sacks, while his total was the most by a Wildcat in three years.
 As a senior in 2012, he improved upon his junior statistics and became one of the most prominent defensive players in the Big 12.
 He recorded 45 tackles, including 17 for loss and eleven sacks to go along with three forced fumbles.
 He was named to the All-Big 12 first-team.

 Professional career

 Baltimore Ravens

-Meshak went undrafted in the 2013 NFL Draft.
-He was signed as an undrafted free agent by the Baltimore Ravens.
+Williams was considered a draftable prospect in the 2013 NFL draft.
+He went undrafted, and was signed as an undrafted free agent by the Baltimore Ravens.
 He spent the 2013 summer in Albany, Georgia training with the Deerfield-Windsor School Knights football team, the 2012 GISA AAA state champions.
 On August 25, 2013, he was waived by the Ravens.